 On this page

-1) mRNA decay in maintenance of immune homeostasis. mRNA decay is fundamental for immune homeostasis and control of inflammation.
-We employ genome-wide approaches, systems biology and animal models to reveal mechanisms defining the timely and selective removal of inflammation-associated mRNAs.
+1) mRNA decay. mRNA decay is fundamental for immune homeostasis and control of inflammation.
+We employ genome-wide approaches, systems biology and organismal models to reveal mechanisms defining the timely and selective removal of inflammation-associated mRNAs.

 Pavel Kovarik studied molecular biology and biochemistry at universities in Brno and Vienna.
-He received his PhD in biochemistry from the University of Vienna in 1995.
-In 2003 he became associate professor at Max F. Perutz Laboratories, University of Vienna, where he was promoted to full Professor of Immunobiology in 2012.
-He has coordinated several national and European research projects.
+He received PhD in biochemistry from the University of Vienna in 1995.
+In 2003 he became associate professor at Max F. Perutz Laboratories, University of Vienna, where is was promoted to full Professor of Immunobiology in 2012.
+He has been director of the Vienna Biocenter PhD Program since 2022.
+He coordinated several national and European research projects.

 The Mediator kinase is an enigmatic transcription regulator.
 Our recent study showed that the Mediator kinase controls Pol II pause release (Steinparzer et al, Molecular Cell 2019).
 Moreover, the Mediator kinases CDK8 and CDK19 (originally thought to be functionally redundant) fulfil mechanistically distinct functions and activate different gene sets in the interferon-induced anti-viral response.